p00f/cphelper.nvim/README.md

 ## Known bugs
 - Runtime errors shown as empty output and wrong answer - I don't know of a way to get both stderr and stdout. `io.popen()` gives only stdout.
 (See https://lua-users.org/lists/lua-l/2007-10/msg00189.html).
-- (This has been fixed in `84cdfdb` by redirecting the output to a temporary file, reading it and deleting it.)
-Compilation errors mess up messages area.
+- (This has been fixed cleanly in `87e5fab`) Compilation errors mess up messages area.
 This happens only in terminals, not in neovim GUIs.
 Scroll there to clean it up.